edeliver/edeliver/README.md

     ./edeliver build upgrade --from=v1.0 --to=v2.0
     ./edeliver deploy upgrade to production

 The upgrade will be **available immediately, without restarting** your application.
-If the generated [application upgrade files (appup)](http://www.erlang.org/doc/man/appup.html) for the hot code upgrade are not sufficient, you can generate and modify these files before:
+If the generated [application upgrade files (appup)](http://www.erlang.org/doc/man/appup.html) for the hot code upgrade are not sufficient, you can generate and modify these files before by using the `build appups` command.

 ### Installation